Consensys/doc.goquorum/docs/Concepts/Privacy/PrivateTransactionManager.md

 * Enclave

 To enable private transactions, use the `PRIVATE_CONFIG` environment variable when starting a GoQuorum node to provide the path to the Privacy Manager's `.ipc` socket.

-There are two ways to do this, which are described below.
+Use the `PRIVATE_CONFIG` environment variable either with a direct path to the IPC socket or with a path to a configuration file as explained in the following sections.

 ## Direct IPC connection configuration

-This is the normal method for specifying the IPC socket:
+This is the basic method for specifying the IPC socket:

 ```bash
 export PRIVATE_CONFIG=path/to/tm.ipc